 5. Time for installation and programming

-A lighting controls designer specifying tunable white should always consult a DMX controls manufacturer and the manufacturer of the luminaire to specify the best solution, which may include multiple days of on-site programming by a factory certified technician.
-There are systems other than DMX that are designed to control tunable white luminaires, however, so DMX controls shouldn’t be the only option considered.
+A lighting controls designer specifying tunable white should always consult a DMX512 controls manufacturer and the manufacturer of the luminaire to specify the best solution, which may include multiple days of on-site programming by a factory certified technician.
+There are systems other than DMX512 that are designed to control tunable white luminaires, however, so DMX512 controls shouldn’t be the only option considered.
 Controls designers have many tools at their disposal right now each with their own best applications, so it is recommended to become familiar with all options before deciding on one.